waku-org/specs/standards/core/incentivization.md

 Forms of eligibility proofs include:

 - Proof of payment: for paid non-authenticated requests.
 A proof of payment, in turn, may also take different forms, such as a transaction hash or a ZK-proof.
 In order to interpret a proof of payment, the server needs information about its type.
 - Proof of membership: for services for a predefined group of users.
 An example use case: an application developer pays in bulk for their users' requests.
 A client then prove that they belong to the user set of that application.
-Rate limiting in Waku RLN Relay is based a similar concept.
+Rate limiting in Waku RLN Relay is based on a similar concept.
 - Service credential: a proof of membership in a set of clients who have prepaid for the service (which may be considered a special case of proof of membership).

 Upon a receiving a request: